 UK and European law require pension schemes to provide equal benefits to men and women in respect of service after 17 May 1990.
 This includes providing equal benefits accrued from that date to reflect the differences in Guaranteed Minimum Pensions (GMP).
 To allow the government to continue to meet these requirements an interim solution was introduced.
 This means that public sector pension schemes are required to provide full Consumer Price Index (CPI) pension increase on GMP benefits for members who reach State Pension age between 6 April 2016 and 5 April 2021.
-Recent guidance has confirmed that the UK Government extend this for all members reaching State Pension Age after 5 April 2016.
+Recent guidance has confirmed that the UK Government will extend this requirement to include members reaching State Pension Age after 6 April 2021 onwards.